You are here

 - ICD-10-AM Codes: Q63.11

-This is a congenital malformation of the kidney with the kidneys joined across the midline by a bridge of functioning or non-functioning tissue.
+This is a congenital malformation with the kidneys fused across the midline, usually at the lower poles, by a bridge of functioning or non-functioning tissue.

 Additional diagnoses covered by SOP